mohammed-abuamra/custom-tabbarcontroller/README.md

 *   In addcoustmeTabBarView make the coustmeTabBarView frame equal to tabBar frame.
 *   In addcoustmeTabBarView addSubview coustmeTabBarView to view
 *   In addcoustmeTabBarView  bringSubviewToFront  tabBar to view

-*   Add func hideTabBarBorder
+*   Add func hideTabBarBorder (optional)
+*   In  hideTabBarBorder  make the tabBar background Image &  tabBar shadowImage  to empty image
-*   in  hideTabBarBorder
+*   In  hideTabBarBorder make tabBar clipsToBounds = true